blunt-instruments/MevWeth/README.md

 If the create2factory is not deployed on your chain, here are the instructions!

-1. Fund the create2factory deployer
+1. Fund the create2factory deployer (don't really use 0.5 ether probably)

 - `$ cast send --value 0.5ether 0x3fab184622dc19b6109349b94811493bf2a45362`